ascv/HyperLogLog/README.md

 The HyperLogLog algorithm [1] is a space efficient method to estimate the cardinality of extraordinarily large data sets.
-This module provides an implementation, written in C using a Murmur3 hash, for python 2.7.x or python 3.x.
+This module is written in C using a Murmur3 hash [2] for python 2.7.x or python 3.x.

 [![Build Status](https://travis-ci.org/ascv/HyperLogLog.png?branch=master)]
 (https://travis-ci.org/ascv/HyperLogLog)